-The Master District Contract(s) between the District (as Master District) and each of the other Participant Districts designates the District as the Master District and provides that the Master District will own or lease all Regional Facilities and Internal Facilities and use them to provide retail water and wastewater service to retail customers inside the each Participant District's boundaries, including the Master District.
-As consideration for the right to provide such retail service, the District, acting in its capacity as the Master District, has agreed to pay each of the other Participant District's administrative expenses to manage each Participant District pursuant to a budget process outlined below.
-The Master District Contract provides that each Participant District will submit annually a budget for its administrative expenses to the Master District for review and approval by the Master District.
+The Master District Contract between the District and the Master District provides that, as partial consideration for the District allowing the Master District to provide retail water and wastewater service to retail customers inside the District's boundaries, the Master District will pay the District's administrative expenses to manage the District pursuant to a budget process outlined below.
+The Master District Contracts between the other Participant Districts and the Master District will submit annually a budget for its administrative expenses to the Master District or review and approval by the Master District.
 Once approved, all such expenses will be paid by the Master District.
-A Participant District's budget must be approved by the Master District if it is no more than 10% higher than the average of the annual budgets of the Participant Districts Nos.
+The District's budget must be approved by the Master District if it is no more than 10% higher than the average of the annual budgets of the Participant Districts Nos.
 2-11.
-To date, each of the Participant District's annual budgets have all been approved by the Master District.
+To date, the District's annual budgets have all been approved by the Master District.